-Yesterday Apple revealed the iPhone X, which had been extremely hyped for years.
+Yesterday Apple revealed the iPhone X, which had been hyped to an extreme degree for years.
 The highlight feature of the phone in my opinion is clearly its HDR display.
 Apple is the first mobile vendor to ship end-to-end support for HDR, while Samsung’s Galaxy S8 was the first device to at least feature full hardware support.

 I wrote about this at great length over the past couple months, so for all the details check out these three articles.
 The first article was mostly wrong about the UI elements, but overall they were hopefully pretty accurate.